Kevin, the Artist at work on his Flying Scotsman train painting in 2012

 But his parents wanted him to find a proper, routine 9-5pm job and bring some income into the Parrish family home.

 In 1971, he found a full time job as a Trainee Draughtsman in Civil/Structural Engineering at a Consulting Engineering company in Sutton Coldfield, Warwickshire.

 His employers asked him to undertake a Day release Building course at his local College which ran concurrently with his employment.

 Once his apprenticeship was complete with accompanying qualifications to HNC level, his career in Civil Engineering was assured.

 In 1995 after a successful career in UK and overseas as a Contract Technical Engineer he was finally made redundant from a Consulting Engineers in Birmingham because of a deep recession in the construction industry.

 At this point Kevin decided to change his career and pursue his first love, which was Fine Art.

 A decision he has never regretted.

-Undertaking an Art course at Mid Warwickshire Leamington College in 1995 helped him realise the potential of what he could do creatively as an artist.
+Undertaking an Art course at Mid Warwickshire Leamington College in 1995 helped him realise the potential of what he could undertake creatively as an artist.

-He soon became inspired to convert some of his lifetime interests into ideas for creativity onto the artists canvas.
+He soon became inspired to convert some of his lifetime interests and experiences into ideas for creativity onto the artists canvas.

 His preference was to use the oil medium as it seemed to suit his style best.